Kevin-Mok/my-site/content/resume/_index.md

 <!--- Rarity Surf {{{ -->

-{{% resume/project name="Rarity Surf" languages="Python, Django, React"
+{{% resume/project name="Rarity Surf"
+languages="Python, Django, React, GraphQL"
 date="Oct 2021" show="true" %}}

 - Web app to give rarity rankings to NFT's within minutes of their metadata being revealed and check which are listed (based on rarity and price filters) on the OpenSea marketplace using their API.